liangzheng816/OfficeDocs-SharePoint/migration/mm-time-estimator.md

 This tool can be used before or after you connect to the source.
 A connection to the source isn't required to run the estimator.

 1. Select **Migration** in the SharePoint admin center, choose your source location, and then **Get started**.
 2. If you're **not** connected to the source, select the Migration time estimator from the overview page.
-If you are connected to the source, select the Migration Time Estimator from the tool bar on the top right of the screen.
+If you're connected to the source, select the Migration Time Estimator from the tool bar on the top right of the screen.

 :::image type="content" source="media/mm-time-estimator.png" alt-text="A screenshot of the time estimator.":::